 Ongoing oversight of QIPL's risk profile and risk management arrangements is undertaken by the Governance, Audit and Risk Committee, with relevant matters also being considered by the QIPL Board.
 The Quilter Platform Executive Risk Forum is the primary management committee overseeing the risk profile of the firm.
-On a quarterly basis, the Chief Risk Officer formally reports the second line perspective on the risk profile of the firm, performance against risk appetite and a second line perspective on the effectiveness of management responses.
+The forum is chaired by the Quilter Platform Chief Executive Officer, with representation from across QIPL.
+On a quarterly basis, the Quilter Platform Chief Risk Officer formally reports the second line perspective on the risk profile of the firm, performance against risk appetite and gives a second line perspective on the effectiveness of management responses.
 Regular monitoring and reporting of risks enable continuous review and challenge of risks and mitigating actions.